Return to Campus

 Employees would not be permitted to come to work.
 We will assign a care team to check in on the employee.

 Yes.
-15 rooms or apartments with private bathrooms are being held for potential isolation in the residence halls.
+A number of rooms or apartments with private bathrooms are being held for potential isolation in the residence halls.

 Yes.
 There have been 60 hand sanitizing stations installed around campus, and there will be additional hand sanitizer dispenser or bottles available in areas where needed.
 Either a station for hand sanitizing or a sink for hand washing is conveniently located in each building.